keelancook/minimal/_pages/photos.md

 ### Kayaking
 The shots below are all taken from my kayak.
 Growing up in Tennessee, I've been paddling since I was a little kid.
 When we moved to Houston, I essentially gave up the passtime and only recently picked it back up after moving back to North Carolina.

-{% include gallery-kayaking class="full" caption="Testing the idea of a gallery on my website." %}
+{% include gallery1 class="full" caption="Testing the idea of a gallery on my website." %}

 ### Travel
 Of course, I travel for a living in my role at Southeastern.
 That means I get the privilege to see some neat things.
 When I take a shot that is worth sharing, it winds up here.

-{% include gallery-travel class="full" caption="Testing the idea of a gallery on my website." %}
+{% include gallery2 class="full" caption="Testing the idea of a gallery on my website." %}